MartinPacker/md2pptx/docs/user-guide.md

 1. If no shape index is passed in this routine will search for the last textbox shape on the slide.
 If it is at index `0` that is presumed to be a slide title and a new textbox is created.
 If no textbox is found a new one is created.

 This function is used in [`RunPython.checklistFromCSV`](#runpythonchecklistfromcsv).

+<a id="runpythonrunfromfile"></a>
+##### RunPython.runFromFile

+You can run python from a file, but you need to pass in a few parameters.
+For example:

+    runFromFile(self, "test.py", prs, slide, renderingRectangle):

+Unless you wanted to alter the rendering rectangle dimensions, you should probably use the above, substituting your code's file name for `test.py`.

+###### Input

+* `self` - the RunPython instance.
+* The file to execute Python code from.
+* The `Presentation` the code is to operate on.
+Generally this is the `prs` object provided by md2pptx when your python code gets control.
+* The `slide` to add any needed textbox to.
+Generally this is the `slide` object provided by md2pptx when your python code gets control.
+* The rectangle to render any new textbox in.
+Most likely this is the `renderingRectangle` object provided by md2pptx when your python code gets control.

+###### Output

+* Nothing is returned.

 #### Chart-Related Helper Routines